softwareintern/zxTacoBell/README.md

 A quick tutorial to using https://github.com/google/zx

 - ***What it does:*** ZX wraps node's child process with some convenient features for shell scripting.
 - ***What we gain/learn:*** Shell access from Node.js becomes easy for JavaScript devs to take advantage of.
 The obvious use cases would be to build better config, install, or setup processes.
-Some not so obvious use cases would be to run a script remotely that could collect and store data.
+Some not so obvious use cases would be to post a script to remotely control some servers using JS, maybe to run tests, or other bot activities.
 - ***Why:*** GUI users play by the rules, Shell users play with the rules.
-JavaScript devs can now unlock the super powers of ancient programmers, RPA Devs, DevSecOpses, SREs, Sys-Admins, Senior Data Scientists, and other Linuxy (and PowerShelly) neckbeards.
+JavaScript devs can now unlock the super powers of ancient programmers, RPA Devs, DevSecOpses, SREs, System Admins, Senior Data Scientists, and other Linuxy (and PowerShelly) neckbeards.

 ## 🌮🔔 Programming Delivered to JS
 Taco Bell (the restaurant) took a few simple ingredients wrapped them in a shell, and created a diverse menu of delicious food, fast.
 Similarly, we can take a few standard GNU tools in Linux and combine them in a shell script to do a huge variety of things fast.
 A common combination would be using curl, grep, and sed to automatically pull some information from a web page or an api, and sift through the data.